TSYS-Merchant/stumps/README.md

 In many circumstances, it is advantageous to be able to test your core offerings without actually hitting third party partners' services (or sometimes, even one of your internal services).
 This is the case for many reasons:

-* Not all of your partners may have test systems or even test accounts
+* Not all of your partners may have test systems or even test accounts.
-* Some services won't allow you to reuse data
+* Some services won't allow you to reuse data.
-* You want to promote and enforce a [loose coupling](http://en.wikipedia.org/wiki/Loose_coupling) between components
+* You want to promote and enforce a [loose coupling](http://en.wikipedia.org/wiki/Loose_coupling) between components.
-* You want to clearly delineate what the [system under test](http://en.wikipedia.org/wiki/System_under_test) is
+* You want to clearly delineate what the [system under test](http://en.wikipedia.org/wiki/System_under_test) is.
  * Are you testing your code?
 Are you testing your partner's service?
 Are you testing them both (integration test)?
- * In the first case, you would prefer to use Stumps to emulate a real request/response, rather than actually reaching out to the third party
+ * In the first case, you would prefer to use Stumps to emulate a real request/response, rather than actually reaching out to the third party.
-* You want to run a performance test
+* You want to run a performance test.
  * You'll seldom want to peg a partner's servers with a stress test.
 But you still need to know how well your components perform under load.

 Importantly, none of this obviates the need for full integration tests with your partners' systems as part of your [CI](http://en.wikipedia.org/wiki/Continuous_integration)/[CD](http://en.wikipedia.org/wiki/Continuous_delivery) process.